Last week, I introduced the subject of personal prophetic mentoring.

 There is more to mentoring than passing on information and good training.
 A Godly mentor will not hold back when he or she sees issues of character in your life that need addressing.

-Integrity, purity of heart and lifestyle, the quality of our family life, honouring leaders and persevering during tough times are examples of character issues that are critical in developing our maturity in prophetic ministry.
+Integrity, purity of heart and lifestyle, the quality of our family life, honoring leaders, and persevering during tough times are examples of character issues that are critical in developing our maturity in prophetic ministry.

-A good mentor will both encourage you in, and be an example of, being accountable and honouring leadership.
+A good mentor will both encourage you and be an example of, being accountable and honoring leadership.